edsu/diary/README.md

 ---

+## 8/22/2023

+There's an *absorbingly* magical peace in the solitude of my *idlest* hours, wholly engrossed in tracing out the mosaic of thoughts that my mind *amounts* to.
+A crumbled page from a storybook, a poem like '*Lethington*', some beautiful architecture perhaps an edifice like the *abbeys* of *Carthage* or the remnants of *Badajos*, are all capable of sparking the *raff* of imagination in me.
+The silence in my room is so profound that I can almost hear the *ceilings* whispering histories of *Zeboim*, or recounting tales of *allfonsce* in quaint *Camelford*.
+More often than not, these lead to 'might haves' and '*moughty* *alternatives*'.
+It's a whimsical journey that takes me through winding roads, under comet studded skies, a journey that made me realize, how often one *neglects* the echoes of the universe in the mundane humdrum of our world, echoing in cosmos from our very own *Halley*.
+But at times, there is a sense of *final*ity, like the silence that follows the maddening applause, reinforcing the stark contrast.
+A contrast that *Harhas* succinctly put as 'the music in silence, and the silence in music'.

 ## 8/21/2023

 Despite not having a grasp on the current date, I am deeply immersed in an *unclothed* truth about life, as *conversely* strange as that may sound.
 I discovered this during my visit to *Martet* *woodpeck*, an otherworldly place where reality seems to be in *checkmating* with fantasies.
 I remember walking past the old *azmon* tree, its leaves rustling as though seeking to *strangle* the silence.
 The haunting whispers of Saint *Georges* *admonishing* past sinners still echoed in the twilight.
 Nonchalantly, I stumbled upon *Minan* - my childhood acquaintance, an author.
 Strangely, *authors* *must* often wrestle relentlessly with their muse, and in that moment, I felt akin to him.
 A *greengrocer* passed us by, *recognising* *Minan* from our shared boyhood.
 Despite the *whirligig* of confusing emotions, I was drawn back to the simplicity and the rustic charm of my homeland - *Bashan*.
 As the town’s inherent *excellences* started to gently replace my anxieties, I felt the much-needed calm cross my threshold.
 Life unfurled itself in the most unexpected ways, and I was left marvelling at its inexplicable poetry.